secretstartups/handbook/sites/handbook/source/handbook/legal/patent-program/index.html.md

 ## Conditions of participation

-Inventors must be current GitLab Team Members in order to participate in the GitLab Patent Program.
-GitLab may change or terminate the Program at any time.
-GitLab reserves the right in its sole discretion to decide whether to file for a patent on submissions or retain submissions as a trade secret or publish to preempt.
-Participation in the GitLab Patent Program is subject to local employment and intellectual property laws.
+- Inventors must be current GitLab Team Members to participate in the GitLab Patent Program and be eligible for the receipt of Patent Awards.
+- GitLab may change or terminate the Program at any time.
+- GitLab reserves the right in its sole discretion to decide whether to file for a patent on submissions or retain submissions as a trade secret or publish to preempt.
+- Participation in the GitLab Patent Program is subject to local employment and intellectual property laws.